Unemployment insurance funds and trade unions

 You have reached or will soon reach an important milestone in your life: a degree from CBS.
 Perhaps you might need guidance and advice in order to go in the right direction in terms of job search and career.
 This information is for you who have just finished your studies and are about to start your professional career.

-Remember that CBS Careers has a variety of offers to help you find a job.
+Remember that CBS Business has a variety of offers to help you find a job.
 You can make use of their services up to a year after your graduation.